Indian bread

-Indian breads are a wide variety of flatbreads and crêpes which are an integral part of Indian cuisine.
+Indian breads are a wide variety of flatbreads and crêpes that are an integral part of Indian cuisine.
 Their variation reflects the diversity of Indian culture and food habits.

 Ingredients

-Most flat breads from northern India are unleavened and made primarily from milled flour, usually atta or maida, and water.
+Most flatbreads from northern India are unleavened and made primarily from milled flour, usually atta or maida, and water.
 Some flatbreads, especially paratha, may be stuffed with vegetables and layered with either ghee or butter.

-In Maharashtra and Karnataka, breads are also made from grains like jowar (Sorghum bicolor), ragi (Eleusine coracana) and bajra (pearl millet), and is called "rotla" in Gujarat and "bhakri" in Maharashtra.
+In Maharashtra and Gujarat, breads are also made from grains like jowar (Sorghum bicolor), ragi (Eleusine coracana), rice and bajra (pearl millet), and are called "rotla" in Gujarat and "bhakri" in Maharashtra.

-In southern India and the West Coast, most pancakes are made from peeled and split black lentils (urad dal) and rice.
-Popular varieties include dosa, appam, and uttapam.
-Popular flatbreads include rice rotis and ragi rotis.

 Most Indian breads make use of the yeast spores in the atmosphere for fermentation.

 Preparation

 In northern India, a dough of the main ingredient is prepared and flattened by rolling.
 Most Indian breads, such as roti, kulcha and chapati, are baked on tava, a griddle made from cast iron, steel or aluminum.
 Others such as puri and bhatura are deep-fried.
 The dough for these breads is usually made with less water in order to reduce the oil soaked up when frying.

 In Southern India, a batter of rice and black lentils is prepared and ladled in small amounts onto a hot greased skillet, where it is spread out into a thin circle and fried with oil or ghee until golden brown.

 In Western India (including the states of Maharashtra, Gujarat and Rajasthan) bread may be made from coarse grains such as bajra, sorghum or ragi, though wheat is the staple in these regions.
 The grains or cereals are usually milled into a fine powder, and mixed with a little water to make a smooth dough.
 This dough is patted into a circle by hand, either by holding it between the two hands or by placing it on an upturned plate or other flat surface.

-In Maharashtra, a multi-grain flat-bread called "thalipeeth" is also prepared.
-It contains many grains and cereals like wheat, rice, bajra, jowar, ragi, horsegram, green gram, black gram, chickpeas and so on.
+In Maharashtra, a multi-grain flatbread called "thalipeeth" is also prepared.
+It contains many grains and cereals like wheat, rice, bajra, jowar, ragi, horse gram, green gram, black gram, chickpeas and so on.
 Each grain or cereal is roasted separately and then milled together into a fine powder.
 Spices and chopped onions are added along with water to make the dough, and it is patted into circles, after which it is roasted on a griddle with some ghee or oil.
 It is often served with homemade butter.

 Indian breads of Central Asian origin, such as naan and tandoori roti, are baked in a tandoor.
 Naan is usually leavened with yeast.